joshddunn/quick-command/README.md

     qc cli gif PATH_TO_MOVIE

 which will assume the gif path is the same as the movie.
+The defaults are 25 fps and 1080p, but you can change them by using the flags

+    qc cli gif -fps 25 -scale 1080 PATH_TO_MOVIE

 ### Presets